wpaulberry/wpaulberry.github.com/index.md

 ## Paul Berry - DDS Candidate 2019

 I'm a 2nd year student at the University of Colorado School of Dental Medicine.
-This is where I post occasionally about my experiences in Dental School.
+This is where I post updates about my experiences in Dental School.

-- list

-> B

-More text.
+This website is a work in progress (and in learning to code)...check back for updates!